 Walnut Canyon has a long human history.
 Artifacts show that Archaic peoples, who traveled throughout the Southwest thousands of years ago, occupied the canyon at times.

-Later came the first permanent inhabitants, who flourished in the region from about A.D.
+Later came the first permanent inhabitants, who flourished in the region from about C.E.
 600 until 1400.
 Archeologists labeled this prehistoric culture Sinagua, from the old Spanish name for the region, Sierra de Sin Agua, or “mountains without water.”

 Scattered families farmed the canyon rims for centuries, growing small gardens of corn, squash, and beans.
 During the 1100s, many moved into limestone alcoves below the canyon rim, where they constructed the cliff dwellings we see today.
 The Walnut Canyon community thrived for another 150 years before the people moved on.